Healthy eating isn’t complicated or confusing, and I’m going to show you how to keep it simple.

 So as you can see, healthy eating isn’t really complicated or too hard.
 It just takes a little bit of planning and prep.

-As with anything, as it becomes a habit, it gets faster and easier the more you do it.
+As it becomes a habit, it gets faster and easier the more you do it.

 Oh, and the bottom line is: you have to want to make the effort!

-Join the Wendy’s Way Community now and get your free copy of this menu planner to get you started.
+Get a free copy of this menu planner to get you started planning some healthy meals.